Skip to main content

 Chains of Freedom Game Cover

-Chains of Freedom is a single player tactical shooter game.
+Chains of Freedom is a single player tactical shooter game with post-apocalyptic and science fiction themes.
 It was developed by Nordcurrent and was released on April 15, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews